AstroChem/UVHDF5/README.md

 # Converting CASA Measurement Sets to and from UVHDF5

 This step is a little more complicated, but it's mainly due to the difficulty of the many different ways CASA can be scripted.
-You have two options here:

-1. run these scripts using your own `casapy` installation.
-2. run these scripts using Peter Williams' `casac` conda distribution, which is generally faster and easier to script.
-However some users have noted difficulty installing `casac`.

-Both require a little setup, so they are described separately here:

-## Running using your own `casapy` distribution
+## Running using your own `casa` distribution

-This requires the python `h5py` package to be installed *into your CASA python distribution.* This can be a little tricky, since CASA bundles its own python interpreter *separate* from whatever python interpreter you have on your system (whether it be your system's python or anaconda python).
-The easiest way to do this is via the helper tools provided in the `casa-python` repository: https://github.com/radio-astro-tools/casa-python.
-Once you have installed this package, then run
+The first option requires the python `cython` and `h5py` packages to be installed *into your CASA python distribution.* This can be a little tricky, since CASA bundles its own python interpreter *separate* from whatever python interpreter you have on your system (whether it be your system's python or anaconda python).

-    $ casa-pip install cython
-    $ casa-pip install h5py
+The most recent method known to work (April 2018) is provided the ever-useful astropy docs, [here](http://astropy.readthedocs.io/en/stable/install.html#installing-astropy-into-casa), replacing the `astropy` command with our desired packages.
+First, start up your casa distribution and run

+    CASA <1>: from setuptools.command import easy_install
+    CASA <2>: easy_install.main(['--user', 'pip'])

-to install `cython` and then `h5py`.
+Then exit CASA and re-open it, then

+    CASA <1>: import pip
+    CASA <2>: pip.main(['install', 'cython', '--user'])
+    CASA <3>: pip.main(['install', 'h5py', '--user'])

+Then exit CASA again, and re-open it, and you should be able to do

+    CASA <1>: import h5py

 **Export from CASA measurement set to UVHDF5** is done via the `MS_to_UVHDF5.py` script.

 **Import from UVHDF5 to CASA measurement set** is done via the `UVHDF5_to_MS.py` script.

 However, a frustrating complication with the `casapy` distribution is that in order to run scripts, you need to do something like

     $ casapy --nologger --nogui -c my_script.py

 which presents the problem that you need a copy of `my_script.py` in your current directory.
 This is generally a bad idea because if you ever need to make an update to your script, it's hard to know whether that change is propagated to all of the copies of your scripts in the various directories you made copies to.

 Thankfully, to remedy this problem you can use a trick (thanks to @elnjensen) with the `which` statement to insert the full path to your installation at runtime.
 If you already downloaded this repository and then added this to your `PATH` try

     $ which MS_to_UVHDF5.py